 In June 1944, Montgomery commanded all the ground forces taking part in the Allied invasion of Normandy.
 Despite setbacks, his skilful planning entrapped and defeated the German forces at the Falaise Pocket.

 Later, he convinced US General Dwight Eisenhower to agree to Operation Market Garden, an invasion of the Low Countries and the Ruhr.
-Montgomery’s plan failed, owing to the large number of German armoured units in the region, and resulted in disastrous losses.
+Montgomery’s plan failed, owing to the large number of German armoured units in the region, and resulted in heavy losses.

 ‘General Montgomery is a very able, dynamic type of army commander.
 I personally think that the only thing he needs is a strong immediate commander.
 He loves the limelight but in seeking it, it is possible that he does so only because of the effect upon his own soldiers, who are certainly devoted to him.
 I have great confidence in him as a combat commander.
 He is intelligent, a good talker, and has a flair for showmanship.’